wintercms/docs/console/setup-maintenance.md

 If modifications are detected, this command will try and best-guess which version is installed, but will alert you that modifications have been made.

 If you wish to review the files that have been modified, you can add the `--changes` flag to be provided with a list of files that have been added, modified or removed from Winter.

+If you wish to retrieve just the build version - for example, for automated scripts - you may use the `-o` or `--only-version` option.
+Note that this will suppress all other output, including the missing database warning or changes list if you are also using the `--changes` flag.

 ## Remove the demo plugin and theme